deejay-bot/deejay-bot/FAQ.md

 <hr>

 ## Q17: Can I help testing Deejay ?
-### Ans: Yes!
-You can report bugs and help us develop and test new functions on the official testing server here
+#### Ans: Yes!
+You can report bugs and help us develop and test new functions on the official [Support Server](https://discord.gg/4YpXu7bMf9).